JacekSzymczak/findmail/README.md

 ## Project Description

-FindMail is an MVP webmail client for the `@findmail.pl` domain.
+FindMail is an MVP email webmail client for the `@findmail.pl` domain.
+It allows users to view any mail box from @findmail.pl without prior reservation.
+It uses catch-all functionality for domain.

-It enables users to register (with a one-time invitation key), log in, generate or access shared mailboxes (max 20-character, email-safe names), and perform basic email operations:
+Users can register (with a one-time invitation key), log in, generate or access shared mailboxes and perform basic email operations:
-- List messages (with automatic 60 s polling or manual refresh)
+- List messages for given mail box (with automatic 60s polling or manual refresh)
 - Preview message content (HTML/TXT) in a sandboxed `iframe` (all `<script>` tags stripped)
 - Permanently delete messages (with confirmation)
 - Centralized error handling with user-friendly messages
+- Generate random mail box name for security reasons

 ---